ruricolist/overlord/README.md

 relationship is a *language*; the Lisp object is a *module*.

 Overlord models its support for making languages on Racket.
 It is not a direct imitation of Racket, however.
-It also draws on subsequent and related work in Scheme module systems to create a module system that is fundamentally dynamic.
+In particular, the goal of Overlord is to provide a module system that is fundamentally dynamic at the level of modules: it should always be possible to redefine a module, just as it is always possible (in Lisp itself) to redefine a function.

 ## Modules